 Conference room in advance of board meeting

-Corporate governance during a crisis: board actions during COVID-19
+Corporate governance during a crisis: Balancing board involvement during a crisis is challenging

 Establishing the right level of board involvement can be a challenge at all times, but it can be particularly difficult during a crisis.
 A delicate balance must be maintained, and it can be hard for directors to recognize the fine line between being involved and being intrusive.
 Hopefully, many organizations tested their crisis preparedness plans before COVID-19 and are well-versed in responding, which includes well-designed board-level expectations, roles and responsibilities.
 Determining these during a time of the crisis can be daunting.